takacsmark/takacsmark.github.io/_posts/2015-09-21-fat-free-php-framework-tutorial-4-database-models-crud.md

 ###config.ini

-First, let's add the database to the config.ini file, the full contents of the file should look like this, with the new lines highlighted:
+First, let's add the database to the config.ini file, the full contents of the file should look like this:
-{% highlight php %}
+{% highlight php linenos=table %}
 [globals]

 DEBUG=3